 Scanning the security of these web assets on the network for possible vulnerabilities is paramount.
 For example, all modern database systems (e.g. Microsoft SQL Server, Oracle and MySQL) may be accessed through specific ports and anyone can attempt direct connections to the databases effectively bypassing the security mechanisms used by the operating system.
 These ports remain open to allow communication with legitimate traffic and therefore constitute a major vulnerability.
 Other weaknesses relate to the actual database application itself and the use of weak or default passwords by administrators.
 Vendors patch their products regularly; however, hackers always find new ways of attack.

 In addition, 75% of cyber attacks aim at finding weaknesses within web applications rather than the servers themselves.
 Most hackers will launch web application attacks on port 80 which has to remain open to allow regular operation of the business.
 In addition, web applications are more open to uncovered vulnerabilities since these are generally custom-built and, therefore, pass through a lesser degree of testing than off-the-shelf software.

 Some hackers, for example, maliciously inject code within vulnerable web applications to trick users and redirect them towards phishing sites.
 This technique is called Cross-Site Scripting (XSS) and may be used even though the web and database servers contain no vulnerability themselves.

 Hence, any web security audit must answer the questions “which elements of our network infrastructure we thought are secure are open to hack attacks?”, “which parts of a website we thought are secure are open to hack attacks?”, and “what data can we throw at an application to cause it to perform something it shouldn’t do?”

 Acunetix and Web Security

-Acunetix Web Vulnerability Scanner ensures website security by automatically checking for SQL Injection, Cross Site Scripting, and other vulnerabilities.
+Acunetix Web Vulnerability Scanner ensures web site security by automatically checking for SQL Injection, Cross Site Scripting, and other vulnerabilities.
 It checks password strength on authentication pages and automatically audits shopping carts, forms, dynamic content and other web applications.
 As the scan is being completed, the software produces detailed reports that pinpoint where vulnerabilities exist.
-Take a product tour or download the evaluation version today!
+Download the evaluation version today!